 - The legal personal representatives of Mr Taylor's estate can demand repayment of the outstanding loan in full.
 The cash can then be distributed to Mr Taylor's heirs in accordance with his Will. - They can, with the agreement of the heirs of Mr Taylor's estate, waive the rights to the outstanding loan in favour of the beneficiaries of the Loan Trust.
-This would be classed as a transfer of value and treated as a PET for IHT from the heirs of Mr Taylor's estate.
+This would be classed as a transfer of value and treated as a CLT for IHT from the heirs of Mr Taylor's estate.
+This amount would be assessable for IHT immediately and if it exceeds the heirs' available NRBs, it would be liable to IHT at 20%.
 This amount would also form part of those heirs' estates for the next seven years.
 A draft deed is available from us. - They can assign the right to repayment of the outstanding loan to one or more of the heirs of Mr Taylor's estate.
 This would be achieved by deed.
 The legal personal representatives should seek legal advice before proceeding with this option.